georgeee/cardano-sl-article/article.md

 [verified](https://github.com/input-output-hk/cardano-sl/blob/9d7be20eeafac27e682551d05f4aba2faba537bc/src/Pos/Delegation/Logic/Mempool.hs#L285)
 given issuer's public key, signature and message itself.

+### Why Two Delegations?

+Heavyweight certificates are stored in the blockchain, so delegated stake may participate in MPC by being added to the stake of delegate.
+So delegate by many heavyweight delegations may accumulate enough stake to pass eligibility threshold.

+On the contrary, stake for lightweight delegation won't be counted in delegate's MPC-related stake.

+### Revocation Certificate

+Revocation certificate is a special certificate that issuer creates to revoke delegation.
+Both heavyweight and lightweight delegation can be revoked, but not in the same way.

+The revocation certificate is just a normal one where [issuer and delegate are the same](https://github.com/input-output-hk/cardano-sl/blob/db306d7db0d05610005c5bee98c7be3918fb7947/src/Pos/Delegation/Helpers.hs#L35)
+(in other words, issuer delegates to himself).

+To revoke lightweight delegation issuer sends revocation certificate to the network and _asks_ to revoke delegation, but it cannot _enforce_ this revocation, since lightweight PSKs are not the part of the blockchain.

+Revocation of heavyweight delegation is handled other way.
+Since proxy signing certificates from heavyweight delegation are stored within the blockchain, revocation certificate will be committed in the blockchain as well.
+In this case the node removes heavyweight delegation certificate which was issued before revocation certificate.
+But there are two important notes about it.

+1. If the committed heavyweight delegation certificate is in the node's memory pool yet, and revocation certificate was committed as well, the delegation certificate will be removed from the memory pool.
+    Obviously, in this case delegation certificate will never be added to the blockchain.
+2. If a user commits heavyweight delegation certificate and _after that_ he loses money, he still can revoke that delegation, even if by that time he does not have enough money (i.e. less than threshold `T` mentioned above).

 ## Original Scheme Drawbacks

 Current implementation of delegation scheme described below uses proxy signing key scheme, which